the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-onboarding.md

 ## Onboarding Document Guidelines

-Your project can have an onboarding document or manual.
+Your project can have an onboarding document, manual or folder of resources.
 This creates a set of shared expectations and acts as a reference for new members to find information about resources, or who to ask for help if they have a problem.

 ### Suggested Sections and Content